About Energy Choice

 What questions should I ask a Certified Natural Gas Supplier?

-Before you make any changes to your Energy Agreement, please review our Questions to Ask a Supplier.
+Before you make any changes to your Energy Choice agreement, please review our Questions to Ask a Supplier.

 Once I've selected a Supplier, how do I enroll?

 You may be able to enroll directly with the supplier by telephone, mail, fax, Internet or through a door-to-door representative.
 Whichever method is used, it is critical that you obtain a copy of your contract and keep it through the duration of your service contract.
 Once you've enrolled with a supplier, the supplier will notify Dominion Energy Ohio of the switch.
 We will then mail you a letter confirming your choice to purchase natural gas from a competitive retail natural gas supplier, the supplier chosen and the date the switch will become effective.
 You then have seven business days from the postmark date on that letter to cancel your contract without penalty.
 To cancel the contract, you must contact Dominion Energy Ohio.

 What happens when my current Energy Choice agreement ends?

 One of two things will happen when your Energy Choice agreement ends: